We get commissions for purchases made from our affiliates through links in this article. Learn More.

 At IGI, this diamond would in all likelihood receive an I color grade and probably a VS2 clarity grade.
-Nonetheless, the stone only costs $3070.
+Nonetheless, the stone only costs $3,270.

-See the relevant 1ct ring from Zales’ generic solitaire collection here: http://www.zales.com/product/index.jsp?productId=3586741&kpc=1
+The relevant 1ct ring from Zales’s generic solitaire collection can be found below.

-This is a 1 carat diamond ring set in a basic 18K White Gold solitaire setting, much like in the “Signature Collection” ring above.
+This is a 1 carat diamond ring set in a basic 18K White Gold solitaire setting, much like the “Signature Collection” ring above.
 The center stone is guaranteed to be graded at least H or I in color and at least VS1 or VS2 in clarity by IGI.

-Yet again, we are fortunate to have a direct comparison on James Allen with an IGI certified stone of the same characteristics.
+We, fortunately, found a direct comparison on James Allen with an IGI certified stone of the same characteristics.